moonhuntercode/portfolio-2024-wc/README.md

-# salarios-2023
+# portfolio-2024
-salarios version 2023 con bibliografias
+## beta version with web components

+-custom Elements with ES Modules

+-later: with svelte maybe